 In LoadUI, load tests are created on the Distribution page.

 You can run these tests on any number of Agents (an Agent is a computer running the LoadUI Agent application).

 You can also run a load test from a cloud, for example, by using the Amazon EC2 service.
 In this case, you do not need to support the hardware for your load tests.

 Agents run load tests in the same way as the tests are run on the local computer.
 You can modify the settings of the agent by copying the soapui-settings.xml file to the user folder on the agent computer.
 This file is stored in the user folder on any computer that has ReadyAPI installed.

 To modify the maximum number of threads on the computer, change the

 <con:setting id="UISettings@maxThreads">1000</con:setting> value.

-For details on how to create distributed tests in LoadUI NG, see Creating Distributed LoadTests.
+For details on how to create distributed tests in LoadUI, see Creating Distributed LoadTests.

 If your distributed test fails, make sure that you created it correctly.
 To do this, follow the instructions from the Creating Distributed LoadTests topic.

 If you cannot fix the issues with your test, contact our Support Team.
 We will be glad to help you.